Opening, Break, & Closing Information

 Travel extensions (for students needing to stay on campus a few extra days)

 Students who need extra time before they depart can request to stay on campus by completing the Winter Extended Stay 2019 application.
-When the application goes live, it will be available on the Housing Director and is due by December 12, 2019.
+There are two options for extended stay, Sunday, December 15th and Monday, December 16th.
+The application to apply can be found in the Housing Director .
+The last day to apply for extended stay is December 12, 2019.

 All students who wish to return to campus before January 25, 2020 must register for January Housing here.
 Specific rates can be found on the application or at this link.
 Rates are between $200-$750 with various length and meal plan options.